 Mitigation Measure Applicability Compliance F. Noise F-1: Construction Noise (Pile Driving) Not Applicable: pile driving not proposed.
 N/A F-2: Construction Noise Not Applicable: the proposed project does not include any demolition, excavation or other noisy construction methods or heavy equipment.
 N/A F-3: Interior Noise Levels Not Applicable: CEQA generally no longer requires the consideration of the effect of existing environmental conditions on a proposed project's future users.
 N/A F-4: Siting of Noise-Sensitive Uses Not Applicable: CEQA generally no longer requires the consideration of the effect of existing environmental conditions on a proposed project's future users.
 N/A F-5: Siting of Noise-Generating Uses Applicable: The proposed project includes uses that would produce noise in excess of ambient noise levels.
-Project Mitigation Measure 2: Operational Noise Requirements for Proposed Rooftop Use has been agreed to by project sponsor.
+Project Mitigation Measure 2: Operational Noise has been agreed to by project sponsor.
 F-6: Open Space in Noisy Environments Not Applicable: CEQA no longer requires the consideration of the effects of the existing environment on a proposed project's future users where that project would not substantially exacerbate existing noise levels.
 N/A G. Air Quality G-1: Construction Air Quality Not Applicable: Project site is not located in Air Pollutant Exposure Zone.
-N/A
+N/A G-2: Air Quality for Sensitive Land Uses Not Applicable: proposed project does not include N/A